HESI vs. TEAS Nursing Exams: What’s the Difference?

 Female student studying for HESI or TEAS exam for nursing school.

 Applying to nursing school?
 You’ve likely come across the Health Education Systems Incorporated (HESI) and the Test of Essential Academic Skills (TEAS) exams — the ones that help determine your admission fate.
-While both tests assess your readiness to start a nursing program, they’re not the same.
+While both entrance exams assess your readiness to start a nursing program, they’re not the same.
 Understanding the differences between HESI vs. TEAS can help you tailor your study approach and kick-start your admission journey.

 In this article, we’ll break down the structure, content areas, and scoring methods of the TEAS vs. HESI exams, providing insights into what to expect and how to prepare effectively to get into nursing school.